WCSCourses/PRS_2025/group_projects/Group_3_project_OGTT.md

----
-title: Can PRSmix Predict if You Will Say No To the Doughnut?
+# Group 3: Can PRSmix Predict if You Will Say No To the Doughnut?
 A Genetic Crystall Ball for Type 2 Diabetes in African Populations (Using the Oral Glucose Tolerance Test aka, The Sugar Rush Test

-author: "Himran Moundi, Andrea Sene, Olga Tendo, Pheziwe Mshunqwane, Nto Johnson Nto"
+## Author: Himran Moundi, Andrea Sene, Olga Tendo, Pheziwe Mshunqwane, Nto Johnson Nto
-date: "2025-06-27"
-output:
-  word_document: default
-  pdf_document: default
----

 ## 🧾 Introduction